UNDP in Latin America and the Caribbean

-The Bureau is headed by UN Assistant Secretary-General and UNDP Director for Latin America and the Caribbean Jessica Faieta, with Regional Service Center in Panama supporting all our country offices.
+The Bureau is headed by UNDP Regional Director for Latin America and the Caribbean Luis Felipe López-Calva, and Deputy Director Lenni Montiel.
+In Panama, José Cruz-Osorio is the Director of the Regional Hub in Panama supporting all our country offices.

 Across Latin America and the Caribbean, UNDP works mainly with governments, but also with civil society organisations and the private sector, developing national and local capacities and building stronger institutions that offer quality services for citizens.

 Our overall goal is Latin America and the Caribbean is to boost human development—improve lives, empower citizens and build more resilient nations—by:

 - Fostering inclusive economic growth and productivity through value chains, employment and livelihoods